 My quick top tips to help get more DJ gigs

 Here are some of my quick top tips to help set you up for success.

 - Learn how to promote yourself online via social media

 - Have a mobile friendly DJ website made for you by a designer

 - Get professional promo photos (they are well worth paying for)

 - Put on your own club nights and events

-- Join a DJ agency to promote you for gigs
+- Join a DJ agency or booking site to promote you for gigs

 - Pay a writer to make your biography look professional